EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Whipped Cream
 - [ ] Maple Syrup

-#### Bob ross was the longtime host of what cultural instruction show?
+#### Bob Ross was the longtime host of what cultural instruction show?

 - [ ] Cookin' Cajun Style
 - [x] The Joy of Painting